banvansh/GloVe_tf/README.md

 ## Conclusion:
 GloVe is a new global log-bilinear regression model for the unsupervised learning of word representations that outperforms other models on word analogy, word similarity, and named entity recognition tasks.

+### Note:
+The dataset used in the implementation is same as used in word2vec tensorflow implementation to compare the results.